realA10001986/Time-Circuits-Display/README.md

 *If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the audio data **from this repository** is required.
 You cannot use CircuitSetup's audio data with the firmware available here, or vice versa.*

+The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
+It contains one file named "TCDA.bin".

+Then there are two alternative ways to proceed.
+Note that both methods *require an SD card*.

+1) Through the [Config Portal](#the-config-portal).
+Click on *Update*, select the "TCDA.bin" file in the bottom file selector and click on *Upload*.
+Note that an SD card must be in the slot during this operation.

+2) Via SD card:
-- Download "install/sound-pack-xxxxxxxx.zip" and extract it; it contains one file named "TCDA.bin".
-Copy this file to the root directory of a FAT32 formatted SD card,
+- Copy "TCDA.bin" to the root directory of of a FAT32 formatted SD card;
 - power down the TCD,
-- insert this SD card into the TCD's slot and
+- insert this SD card into the slot and
-- power up the TCD.
+- power up the TCD; the audio data will be installed automatically.

-If the TCDA.bin file is found on the SD card, the TCD will show "INSTALL AUDIO FILES?" after power-up.
-Press ENTER briefly to toggle between "CANCEL" and "PROCEED".
-Choose "PROCEED" and hold the ENTER key for 2 seconds.

-If you, for whatever reason, chose "CANCEL", you can still invoke the installer through the [keypad menu](#how-to-install-the-default-audio-files), or by rebooting the TCD.

 After installation, the SD card can be re-used for [other purposes](#sd-card).